temporafugiunt/SampleDotNetCoreSPA/README.md

 # SampleDotNetCoreSPA
-This is the sample App used in the instructions of [Docker Setup](https://github.com/temporafugiunt/DockerSetupInfo) in the BuildSetup/DotNETCoreWebApps setup instructions.
+This is the sample App used by the [Docker Setup](https://github.com/temporafugiunt/DockerSetupInfo) repository in the BuildSetup/DotNETCoreWebApps setup instruction for setting up a Dockerized .NET Core 2.0 Web App from scratch.

 ## Project Setup from Scratch